Greater-Nashville-Regional-Council/GNRC-Data-Integration/README.md

 *Note:* While GNRC is a public organization and most information/data/process/sources can be made available upon request, not all information is pushed to this repository.
 If you are the recipient of data or analysis and have further questions about sourcing or methods please contact the Research Department.

 This repository outlines the process for gathering frequently requested data through the most efficient methods and building a formatted database with rigorously documented sources and transformations.

- In addition to data retrieved through public APIs by passing variable lists (stored elsewhere) consistent with changing variables YoY, data that must be downloaded from the internet or shared by staff is formatted uniformly here and transformations are tracked from the format in which these downloads arrive.
+Data is integrated from public dataset APIs, staff-compiled data, and proprietary data sources, passed through a series of transformations, and stored in a SQLite database.

+This process is an ETL Data Pipeline (extract, transform, and load) maintained by the GNRC research staff.

+### **Extract**

-## APIs or HTML Downloads
+## APIs or direct HTML Downloads
-+ Census Bureau Decennial, Subject, and American Community Survey
++ Census Bureau Decennial, Subject, TIGER, and American Community Survey
-+ Census TIGER Files
-+ Bureau of Economic Analysis GDP and Industry Employment
++ Bureau of Economic Analysis various data series
-+ Bureau of Labor Statistics LAUS
++ Bureau of Labor Statistics various data series
++ Socrata Nashville API

 ## Downloaded Data Sources
 + Woods and Poole Projections (proprietary in raw format)